b-ionut-r/neurograd/README.md

 ### 📖 **Tutorials**

-Check the `comprehensive_framework_test.ipynb` notebook for extensive examples and testing of all framework components.
+Check the `neurograd_test.ipynb` notebook for extensive examples and testing of all framework components.

 ---